apruve/apruve-csharp/README.md

 This repository includes an ApruveTest project intended to be used with the Microsoft Unit Test Framework.
 These tests can be run with Microsoft Visual Studio's [Test Explorer](http://msdn.microsoft.com/en-us/library/hh270865.aspx).

+You can download a NuGet package, which will pull in all necessary dependencies for testing for you, [here](https://www.nuget.org/packages/ApruveTest/).

 ## Contributing

 1. Fork it